Darkness Tour: Broadcasts and recordings

 The 1986 Live/1975-85 box set contained nine selections from the 1978 Tour, but fans were generally dissatisfied with them, as the "Backstreets" interlude was edited out, other raps and stories were edited or spliced together from different shows, and the long "Prove It All Night" was missing altogether.
-Additionally, a few of the tracks from the 1978 contained overdubs recorded at the Hit Factory during 1986.
+Additionally, a few of the tracks from the tour contained overdubs recorded at the Hit Factory during 1986.

 In 2006, Springsteen manager Jon Landau indicated that a full-length filmed concert DVD from the Darkness Tour might be in the offing, following a similar release for a 1975 Born to Run tour show.
 Fans speculated heavily about such a possibility.
 It finally materialized in November 2010 with the release of The Promise: The Making of "Darkness On the Edge of Town", an elaborate box set that included a DVD containing a house recording of the full December 8, 1978, show from Houston's The Summit arena.

+Various live recordings of every track from the Darkness album, and additional material from the period, were released on streaming services in June 2023 to mark the 45th anniversary of the album.

-Several shows were released as part of the Bruce Springsteen Archives:
+Several shows have been released as part of the Bruce Springsteen Archives: